pippim/pippim.github.io/programs/mserve.md

 <a id="hdr17"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr16">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr18">Skip</a></div>

-# Hockey Commercial Buttons
+# Hockey TV Commercial Buttons

-When mserve opens the Rewind 10 seconds and Fast Forward 10 seconds buttons are active.
-You can change these buttons for Stanley Cup Hockey Playoff buttons.
+When mserve starts, the Rewind 10 seconds and Fast Forward 10 seconds buttons are active.
+You can change these buttons to Stanley Cup Hockey Playoff TV Commercial buttons.

 {% include image.html src="/assets/img/mserve/mserve ff button.gif"
    alt="Basic Time Not Done.png"